-- · Reviewing and establishing our overall compensation strategy to provide for appropriate rewards and incentives for our management and employees; - Reviewing and approving corporate goals and objectives relevant to the compensation of our CEO and our other executive officers, evaluating their performance in light of those goals and objectives and, either as a committee or together with the other independent directors (to the extent directed by the Board), determining and approving their compensation, including, as applicable, annual base salaries, short and long-term (including cash-based and/or equity-based) incentive awards and opportunities, and perquisites or other personal benefits; - · Reviewing, assessing and making recommendations to the Board regarding the compensation and benefits of the members of the Board; - Overseeing our cash and equity-based plans and management incentive compensation plans, granting awards under such plans, and recommending to the Board any amendments to such plans or the adoption of any new such plans that are subject to Board approval; - Administering any clawback policies adopted by the Board; - Determining our peer group for purposes of analyzing our executive officers' and non-employee directors' compensation; - Reviewing and approving all employment contracts and other compensation, severance and change-in-control arrangements, agreements or terms for current and former executive officers; - Recommending to the Board any stock ownership guidelines for executive officers and non-employee directors, overseeing compliance with these guidelines, and periodically assessing these guidelines and recommending revisions as appropriate; - Overseeing and monitoring our compliance with applicable SEC rules and regulations regarding executive compensation, including stockholder approval of certain executive compensation matters; and - Reviewing our compensation policies and practices to determine whether they encourage excessive risk-taking.
+- Reviewing and establishing our overall compensation strategy to provide for appropriate rewards and incentives for our management and employees; - Reviewing and approving corporate goals and objectives relevant to the compensation of our CEO and our other executive officers, evaluating their performance in light of those goals and objectives and, either as a committee or together with the other independent directors (to the extent directed by the Board), determining and approving their compensation, including, as applicable, annual base salaries, short and long-term (including cash-based and/or equity-based) incentive awards and opportunities, and perquisites or other personal benefits; - Reviewing, assessing and making recommendations to the Board regarding the compensation and benefits of the members of the Board; - Overseeing our cash and equity-based plans and management incentive compensation plans, granting awards under such plans, and recommending to the Board any amendments to such plans or the adoption of any new such plans that are subject to Board approval; - · Administering any clawback policies adopted by the Board; - Determining our peer group for purposes of analyzing our executive officers' and non-employee directors' compensation; - Reviewing and approving all employment contracts and other compensation, severance and change-in-control arrangements, agreements or terms for current and former executive officers; - Recommending to the Board any stock ownership guidelines for executive officers and non-employee directors, overseeing compliance with these guidelines, and periodically assessing these guidelines and recommending revisions as appropriate; - Overseeing and monitoring our compliance with applicable SEC rules and regulations regarding executive compensation, including stockholder approval of certain executive compensation matters; - Reviewing our compensation policies and practices to determine whether they encourage excessive risk-taking; and - Overseeing the maintenance and presentation to the Board of management's plans for succession to senior management positions in the Company, including the chief executive officer.

-During the year ended December 31, 2023, the Compensation Committee met seven times.
+During the year ended December 31, 2024, the Compensation Committee met four times.